 UNSOM Police Commissioner

 UNSOM Police provides strategic advice to the Somali government at the federal and state serve the Somali people and uphold the rule of law in order to establish and strengthen capable, accountable and rights based police services.
 UNSOM Police also coordinates closely with AMISOM, the UN country team and international partners and donors on policing issues.

 UNSOM Police is led by the Police Commissioner, Meinolf Schlotmann (Germany), and has an authorized strength of 19 staff.
 The UN police officers in UNSOM are deployed in Mogadishu and in the Somali Federal Member States of HirShabelle, Jubaland, Puntland ,South West State and Somaliland.
-As of 1 April 2019, 15 seconded police officers from seven UN Member States – Finland, Germany, Ghana, Malawi, Nepal, Philippines and Sweden – are deployed to UNSOM.
+As of 1 April 2019, 16 seconded police officers from nine UN Member States – Finland, Germany, Ghana, Malawi, Nepal, Philippines and Sweden, Switzerland and Zimbabwe – are deployed to UNSOM.

 New Policing Model (NPM)

 UNSOM Police is supporting the implementation of the New Policing Model both at the federal and member state levels based on the political agreement at the 2016 National Leadership Forum.
 The agreement was renewed by the Government on 16 April 2017 and endorsed by the Security Pact at the London Conference on Somalia on 11 May 2017.
 The New Policing Model provides an organizational structure of policing at and member state level that will report to their respective federal and state-level ministries responsible for policing.
 Each ministry will be responsible for recruitment and training of police personnel based on principles, standards and requirements, agreed collectively.

 Technical Committees which oversee the implementation of the New Policing Model are operating in Galmudug, HirShabelle, Jubaland, Puntland and South West State.
 The Technical committees include representatives from the respective ministry responsible for policing and its State Police High Command.
 The Committees developed State Police Plans which were endorsed by the National Security Council on 3 December 2017.
 Prioritized projects emerging from these plans will be presented to the international community to seek adequate support.